dsoares/roundcube-rcguard/README.md

 This plugin is distributed under the GPL-3.0+ license.

-This plugin also contains PHP libraries for reCAPTCHA and hCaptcha that is distributed under its own license.
+This plugin also contains PHP libraries for reCAPTCHA, hCaptcha and FriendlyCaptcha that is distributed under its own license.
 See the library files for the exact details.